Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 • Sleep on time (as per age)

-Well-organized exercise promotes physical and physical growth.
+Regular exercise promotes physical and mental growth.

 Healthy Daily Routine for Kids